Ronald Evans (astronaut): Navy

 In January 1959, VF-142 boarded the brand new aircraft carrier USS Ranger, and set off on a cruise of the Western Pacific, which lasted until July 27, 1959.
 Afterwards, most of VF-142 was posted elsewhere, and Evans was one of the five pilots that remained.
 They took delivery of new model F8U Crusaders, and were joined by new pilots who had to be trained to fly them.
 The squadron was then assigned to the aircraft carrier USS Oriskany, which departed for a tour of the Western Pacific on May 14, and returned to San Diego on December 15.
 During the voyage, Evans completed correspondence coursework for promotion to lieutenant, and was promoted to that rank in June.
 With the completion of back to back deployments, he became a flight instructor for the F8U Crusader with Fighter Squadron 124 (VF-124), but until it moved to Miramar in June, he had to fly the Grumman F9F Cougar, although he was able to fly the F8U Crusader once a week or so to stay familiar with it.

 In 1962, Evans entered the U.S. Naval Postgraduate School in Monterey, California.
 Fellow students there at the time included Robert H. Shumaker, Gene Cernan, Richard F. Gordon Jr., Paul J. Weitz and Jack Lousma.
 On June 5, 1963, the National Aeronautics and Space Administration (NASA) announced that it would be recruiting a new group of astronauts.
 Military applications were due by July 15.
 They were pre-screened by the services, and those that the Navy regarded as qualified were contacted and invited to apply.
 Evans was on leave in Topeka, and received this notification in the form of a telegram.
 He submitted the required paperwork on July 6.
 Cernan, Evans, Gordon and Shumaker were among the 34 finalists that NASA invited to undergo a week of medical and physiological tests at Brooks Air Force Base in San Antonio, Texas.
 Six were eliminated at this point; the remaining 28, including Evans, were invited to come to Houston, Texas for interviews and testing.
 On October 14, Cernan and Evans were both called out of class to take long distance calls from NASA.
-For Cernan, it was a call from Deke Slayton, NASA's Director of Space Flight Operations, informing that he had been chosen; for Evans, it was one from Warren North, informing him that he had not.
+For Cernan, it was a call from Deke Slayton, NASA's Director of Space Flight Operations, informing that he had been chosen; for Evans, it was one from Al Shepard, informing him that he had not.
 Evans returned to his studies.
 The Navy frowned on officers loafing while still drawing pay during the summer break, so the students had to take summer classes.
 Evans chose to take a course in Russian at the Defense Language Institute at the Presidio of Monterey.
 He graduated with a Master of Science degree in aeronautical engineering in 1964.